Another Round

-The film had its world premiere at the Toronto International Film Festival on 12 September 2020, and was released in Denmark on 24 September 2020 by Nordisk Film.
-At the 93rd Academy Awards, the film won the Best International Feature Film and was also nominated for Best Director.
-It also won BAFTA Award for Best Film Not in the English Language and European Film Award for Best Film, and was nominated for the Golden Globe Award for Best Foreign Language Film.
+Premiering at the 2020 Toronto International Film Festival, the film won the Academy Award for Best International Feature Film and multiple other accolades.
+The film is dedicated to Vinterberg's daughter, Ida, who died during production.

 Plot

-Teachers Martin, Tommy, Peter, and Nikolaj are colleagues and friends that work at a gymnasium school in Copenhagen.
+Teachers Martin, Tommy, Peter, and Nikolaj are colleagues and friends who work at a gymnasium school in Copenhagen.
 All four struggle with unmotivated students and feel that their lives have become boring and stale.
-At a dinner celebrating Nikolaj's 40th birthday, the group begins to discuss the theory of psychiatrist Finn Skårderud — that humans are born with a blood alcohol content (BAC) deficiency of 0.05%, and that being at 0.05% makes one more creative and relaxed.
-Martin is confronted by his senior students and their parents, who express that he has become a barrier to them passing their history exams.
+Martin is confronted by his senior students and their parents, who express that he has become a barrier to their passing their history exams.
+At a dinner celebrating Nikolaj's 40th birthday, the group discusses a theory inspired by the work of psychiatrist Finn Skårderud—that humans are born with a blood alcohol content (BAC) deficiency of 0.05% and that maintaining a BAC of 0.05% makes one more creative and relaxed.

 The friends decide to embark on an experiment to test Skårderud's theory.
-They start a group log of what occurs when they start drinking at regular intervals to maintain this blood alcohol level.
-Two of the friends have personal challenges that also make this experiment attractive: Martin is depressed and alienated from his family and students, Nikolaj's wife seems to have contempt for him.
-Each man has his own way of sneaking alcohol during the day while teaching or coaching children, but they never drink and drive.
-They agree to a set of rules: their BAC should never be below 0.05 and they should not drink after 8:00pm or on the weekends.
+They start a group log documenting their experiences as they drink at regular intervals to maintain this blood alcohol level.
+Two of them have personal struggles that make the experiment particularly appealing: Martin is depressed and alienated from his family and students, while Nikolaj's wife seems to have contempt for him.
+They agree on a set of rules: their BAC should never drop below 0.05 during the day on weekdays, and they should not drink after 8:00 p.m. or on weekends.
+Each man finds his own way to sneak alcohol during the day while teaching or coaching children, but they never drink and drive, with 0.05 being the legal limit.